Massive photons: an infrared regularization scheme for lattice QCD+QED

-The leading-order (LO) expression is non-analytic in the squared photon mass, whereas the next-to-leading order (NLO) expression is analytic but arises from both loops and local contributions.
-The latter are accompanied by an unfixed parameter $C$.
-The NNLO correction is of order $\Delta M^{NNLO} = \calO(m_\gamma^3/M^2)$.
+The leading-order ($LO$) expression is nonanalytic in the squared photon mass, whereas the next-to-leading-order ($NLO$) expression is analytic but arises from both loops and local contributions~\footnote{The local operator contributing at $NLO$ is $\phi^*\phi \psi^\dagger \psi$, where the scalar $\phi$ picks up a vacuum expectation value, thereby Higgsing the photon.
+Whereas the operator $m_\gamma^2 A_\mu A_\mu \psi^\dagger \psi$ contributes to masses at $N^3LO$, it is a prime example of a gauge non-invariant operator.}; the next-to-next-to-leading-order ($N^2LO$) correction is of order $\Delta_\gamma M^{N^2LO} = O(m_\gamma^3/M^2)$.
+The latter two orders are accompanied by coefficients not fixed by the hadron charge.

-{ (3) \it Finite volume:} The effects of finite volume can similarly be calculated using an NRQED approach.
-This is a finite photon mass generalization of that pursued by ~\cite{Davoudi:2014qua,Fodor:2015pna}.
-The finite volume corrections to the electromagnetic mass are written as $\delta_L M(\alpha,m_\gamma,L) = M(\alpha,m_\gamma,L) - M(\alpha,m_\gamma,\infty)$, and given up to NLO by
+{ (3) \it Finite volume:} The effects of FV can similarly be calculated using a nonrelativistive QED approach.
+This is a finite photon mass generalization of that pursued by Refs.~\cite{Davoudi:2014qua,Fodor:2015pna}.
+The FV corrections to the electromagnetic mass are written as $\delta_L M(\alpha,m_\gamma,L) = M(\alpha,m_\gamma,L) - M(\alpha,m_\gamma,\infty)$, and for charged hadrons are given up to $NLO$ by

 where